<

 General Introduction

 Welcome to our dedicated phonics page.
 At Miers Court school we are proud to follow the Essential Letters and Sounds (ELS) programme to support our children in becoming confident, fluent readers and writers.
-ELS is a systematic, synthetic phonics approach that ensures all pupils develop strong foundations in early reading through consitent, high quality teaching.
+ELS is a systematic, synthetic phonics approach that ensures all pupils develop strong foundations in early reading through consistent, high-quality teaching.
 By following a carefully structured progression, children learn to connect letters and sounds, build their decoding skills, and develop a lifelong love of reading.
 Through daily lessons, high quality resources and regular practise, we aim to help every child succeed in their literacy journey.

 Workshops

 Each term we offer a workshop to parents in EYFS and Year 1.
 Through these workshops, we aim to build school / home relationships and support our parents in building their own phonics knowledge, so that they are better equipped to help their child on their phonics journey.
-Workshops are planned according to parents' feedback so that we can accomodate the needs of each cohort.
+Workshops are planned according to parents' feedback so that we can accommodate the needs of each cohort.

 Hard to Read and Spell Words